 Entrepreneurs: Shannon Valko and Sarah McDermott

-By hosting slime workshops, Sarah and Shannon tested out their product which then give them the idea of hosting slime parties.
+Sarah and Shannon tested out their product by hosting slime workshops, which later give them the idea of hosting slime parties.

 Seriously Slime is just one of the Illinois based companies to appear on Shark Tank.
 Other companies from Illinois include men’s cleaning product Dude Wipes, student loan repayment app ChangEd, lighting device LuminAID, and home rental startup Rent Like a Champion.